 Yes for sure!
 Naturally pink foods typically use pink vegetables and fruits as its main ingredients.
 Some examples are rhubarb-based desserts, fruit jams like strawberry jam, dragon fruit smoothie bowls, beet soup, beet pasta, and beet hummus.

-If you mean in Japan, that is called “beni shoga” which is pickled ginger.
+If you mean the ramen in Japan, that is called “beni shoga” which is pickled ginger.
 This sliced pickled ginger adds some tang and freshness to the dish.

 Similar Posts